When starting to work on a new PowerPoint project for a Storybook Presentation the first thing you will do is apply the appropriate theme.

 - In the Finder, right click the PDF you just exported.

 - From the Services sub-menu select PDF2SVG.

 - Notice the rotating gear icon in your menu bar near the clock.
 Do not do any thing in the Finder until it disappears.
-Selecting files or moving the PDF or resulting SVG images before it finishes can interrupt the script causing an error.
+Selecting files or moving the PDF or resulting SVG images before it finishes can interrupt the script causing an errors or incomplete SVG files.